-The city of Greenville has received the 2019 Culture of Health Prize, which honors communities across the United States that are catalyzing and sustaining positive change in the overall health of its citizens.
+The county of Greenville has received the 2019 Culture of Health Prize, which honors communities across the United States that are catalyzing and sustaining positive change in the overall health of its citizens.

 Out of about 200 applicant communities, Greenville was selected as one of five communities to receive the award, which includes $25,000 to go toward advancing its health-oriented goals as well as national promotion by the foundation.

 “Greenville County is engaging around public transportation, affordable housing and education to improve the community’s health and well-being,” the award citation noted.